psg-mit/probzelus-oopsla21/README.md

 # Artifact README

 This artifact is being submitted to support the paper "Statically Bounded-Memory Delayed Sampling for Probabilistic Streams".

+This artifact contains:
+- `README.md` this document,
-The artifact contains, in addition to this document, the file `Debian.ova` which is a virtual machine containing source code, pre-built binaries, and benchmark programs.
+- `muf-oopsla2021.ova` a virtual machine containing source code, pre-built binaries, and benchmark programs,
+- The source code of the compiler and runtime (`/src`) and the tests (`/tests`).

+### Claims Supported by Artifact

+The artifact supports all claims in the Evaluation section of the paper.
+In particular, executing the analysis on the benchmark programs produces the results in Table 1 of the paper indicating whether each program satisfies the m-consumed and unseparated paths properties.
+The implementation of the type system presented in the paper is available in the file `src/compiler/analysis.ml`.
+In addition, all the examples can be compiled and run with delayed sampling.

 ## Getting Started

-First, import `Debian.ova` into your virtualization software.
+First, import `muf-oopsla2021.ova` into your virtualization software.
 In our testing, we used [VirtualBox](https://www.virtualbox.org) 6.1.22 on macOS Big Sur.
 This VM is packaged in the Open Virtual Appliance format and can be imported into VirtualBox through `File -> Import Appliance`.
 The VM contains an installation of Debian Linux and has no particular hardware or network requirements.

 Once the VM boots, it should present a shell as the root user with no password necessary (the root password is `root` in case it is ever required).

-The artifact is in the `artifact` directory.
+The artifact is in the `oopsla2021-artifact` directory.
 The `mufc` compiler is already installed.

 ```
-$ cd artifact
+$ cd oopsla2021-artifact
 $ mufc --help
 The muF Compiler.
 Options are:
   --only-check        Only run the static analysis (default false)